-ALDEA’s sister organization in Guatemala, ABPD, is Running up to Giving Tuesday – and challenging our supporters to raise $48,000 for healthy families!
+ALDEA’s partner organization in Guatemala, ABPD, is Running up to Giving Tuesday – and challenging our supporters to raise $48,000 for healthy families!

 On November 29, ABPD’s Executive Director Paco Enriquez will travel by foot through all the municipalities where ALDEA and ABPD have partnered with communities since 2006, with the ABPD staff supporting him at every step.
 In support of this effort, our Boards and Advisors will FULLY MATCH all donations made online or postmarked through November 29 until we reach their goal!